microsoft/coyote/docs/_learn/programming-models/async/semaphore.md

 a controlled mocked version so that Coyote can perform any desired scheduling and interleaving of asynchronous operations.

-## Why is the Coyote Semaphore type necessary
+## Why is a semaphore necessary?

-A `Semaphore` is used in scenarios where you have to limit the number of tasks that can use a resource simultaneously.
+A semaphore is used in scenarios where you have to limit the number of tasks that can use a resource simultaneously.
 There are two semaphore types provided in C#:
 [`Semaphore`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.semaphore)
 and [`SemaphoreSlim`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.semaphoreslim).